Joatsaro/hello-world/README.md

 # hello-world
-just getting started with this
+just getting started with this :D